mattoattacko/data-structures-and-algorithms/leftJoin/README.md

 ## Approach & Efficiency
 I worked on this challenge with Ashley and Brandon.

+We create a return object to hold our key value pairs.
+We have an array that is constructed from one of our inputs.
+We use a `for loop` to iterate through the key array.
+Each key it iterates through is stored in a variable, and that variable is used to accessed both of the input maps.
+A value missing will result in `null`.
+Our first variable will have all the keys from map one.

 ## Solution
 ![alt text](https://github.com/mattoattacko/data-structures-and-algorithms/blob/master/leftJoin/assets/leftJoin_whiteboard.jpg "Whiteboard for Code Challenge 28")